* Cost Includes In-Country Flights: Moscow to Mineralnye Vody to St. Petersburg

 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a backup.
 A copy should also be left with your emergency contact.

 A Visa is also required for entry to Russia.
 This must be done prior to your arrival or you will not be permitted to enter the country.

 Our office will provide you with the current application form, a written itinerary and a letter of invitation from our hosting organization in Russia.
 You will need to submit these forms along with a valid passport, an additional passport photo and payment to your local Russian Consulate or a travel document company that can assist you in processing the Russian Visa.
 This generally takes place 2 - 3 months before the trip departure and will take 4 - 20 business days to process.
 Once your visa arrives, please check the date to ensure it covers your complete stay.

 Upon arrival proceed to the Immigrations desk for foreign travelers.
 Proceed to Baggage Claim and then to Customs.
 There will be a random selection of bags for inspection.
 Be sure to keep all your bags together.

 Our office will coordinate a group transfer from the airport to our hotel at 4:00 p.m.
-We can arrange a personal transfer for you if your flight arrives after 3:00 p.m.
+We can arrange a personal transfer for you if your flight arrives earlier in theday, after 3:00 p.m., or if you are arriving at a different airport.
 This will be at an additional cost, but is less expensive than taking a taxi.